lbl-srg/modelica-buildings/userGuide/source/development.rst

   - the `Buildings` library `development checklist <https://corbu.lbl.gov/trac/bie/wiki/DevelopmentCheckList>`_.

  * They need to be made available under the `Modelica license <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.License>`_.
- * For models of fluid flow components, they need to be based on the base classes in `Modelica.Fluid.Interfaces <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Interfaces.html>`_, which are described in the `User's Guide <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Interfaces_UsersGuide.html#Buildings.Fluid.Interfaces.UsersGuide>`_ of this package.
-Otherwise, it becomes very difficult to ensure that the implementation is numerically robust.
+ * For models of fluid flow components, they need to be based on the base classes in `Buildings.Fluid.Interfaces <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Interfaces.html>`_, which are described in the `user guide <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Interfaces_UsersGuide.html#Buildings.Fluid.Interfaces.UsersGuide>`_ of this package.
+Otherwise, it becomes difficult to ensure that the implementation is numerically robust.

 The web site for the development of the library is https://corbu.lbl.gov/trac/bie